Ride across Canada 1 - Mile Zero, Victoria to Winnipeg

 Mile Zero Monument Victoria - Nanaimo - Horseshoe Bay - Vancouver - Hope - Manning Park - Princeton - Keremos - Kelowna - Revelstoke - Lake Louise - Banff - Calgary - Medicine Hat - Regina - Winnipeg - Thunder Bay - Sault Ste Marie - Sudbury - Ottawa - Montreal - Quebec City - Rivière-du-Loup - Cap Chat - Gaspe - Campbeltown - Bathurst - Dalhousie - Shediac - Charlottetown - Green Gables Heritage Place - Wood Islands - Pictou - Aulds Cove - Iona - Sydney - Channel-Port aux Basques - Stephenville Crossing - Corner Brook - Deer Lake - Grand Falls-Windsor - Gander - Clarenville - Whitebourne - St. John's - Mile Zero Monument St. John's.

-"Why you want to cycle across Canada?"
+"Why cycle across Canada?"

-"It's a huge country, and St. John's is really far..."
+"It's a huge country - St. John's is really far..."

 Day 1: Vancouver downtown to Mile Zero.